skltp/tak/tp-vagval-admin-web/readme.txt

   - Customized to use own domain class, and removed unused methods

 * web-app/css/main.css
+  - Changed color for box-shadows to #999999
+  - Changed color for links (a:link, a:visited, a:hover) to #000000;
-  - Changed color for h1 to rgb(196, 2, 96);
+  - Changed color for h1 to #c40260;
+  - Changed background table hover color for .logo (.logo tr:hover {background: #ffffff;})
+  - Changed color for required-indicator to #c40260
+  - Changed color for table for hovers (th:hover, tr:hover) to #999999;

-* added conf/SecurityFilters.groovy
+* added conf/ShiroSecurityFilters.groovy
 * added conf/hibernate/hibernate.cfg.xml
 * added views/auth/unauthorized.gsp
+* added controllers/HomeController.groovy
+* moved views/index.gsp to views/home/index.gsp